microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Assert-WinGetPackageManager.md

 Assert-WinGetPackageManager -Latest
 ```

-If the latest version of WinGet correlated with the Microsoft.WinGet.Client module is installed
+If the latest version of WinGet is compatible with the installed Microsoft.WinGet.Client module, the
-correctly this will return without error.
+command returns without error.

 ### Example 3: Check if latest preview version is installed